ZMH-SDUST/CM-DPG/README.md

 - ▶️ **Operational procedures**
 - ⚠️ **Precautions and notes**

-### 📘 Experimental introduction
-Overview of the experiment background and context.

-### 🎯 Experimental purpose
-The primary goals and objectives of the experiment.

-### 🧪 Experimental content
-Description of the key tasks and steps involved in the experiment.

-### ▶️ Operational procedures
-Step-by-step workflow for conducting the experiment.

-### ⚠️ Precautions and notes
-Safety concerns, operational tips, and important reminders.

 **The following figure shows the cover of the *University Physics Experiments* manual and a summary page of one representative experiment.
 These pages illustrate the structured descriptions—purposes, instruments, procedures, and operation flows—that serve as the foundation for the PhysScene dataset design and annotation.**

 <p align="center">
   <img src="imgs/ins.svg" alt="Dataset Overview" width="900">
 </p>

+## 🔍 Sample Manual for the Object Density Measurement Experiment

-**Below is a sample manual for measuring the density of an object.
-For details on other experiments, please visit this manual.**
+**Below is a sample set of pages from the manual.**
+**To view the full instructions for all experiments, please refer to the complete manual.**

 <p align="center">
   <img src="imgs/1.jpg" alt="Dataset Overview" width="900">